Yash-Vekaria/genai-assistants/README.md

 3. **Launch Chrome with Proxy Configuration**

-     - In another terminal, execute the appropriate command depending on your operating system:
+     - In another terminal, execute the appropriate command depending on your operating system to launch a Chrome session with Mitmproxy:

      **For Windows:**
      ```